Rational homotopy theory of automorphisms of manifolds: Homological stability

-Compatibility with the stabilization maps follows from Proposition \ref{prop:stabilization} and naturality of the Quillen spectral sequence.
-By Theorem \ref{thm:main aut}, the kernel of the homomorphism $\pi_1(X_g)\rightarrow \Gamma_g$ is a finite group that acts trivially on $\gl_g$ and hence on $\HH_q^{CE}(\gl_g)$.
-It is easy to see that the homomorphism $\pi_1(X_g)\rightarrow \Gamma_g$ is compatible with the stabilization maps.
-This implies that there is a compatible isomorphism
+By Proposition \ref{prop:mcg}, the kernel of the homomorphism $\pi_1(X_g)\rightarrow \Gamma_g$ is a finite group that acts trivially on $\gl_g$ and hence on $\HH_q^{CE}(\gl_g)$.
+Since we work with rational coefficients, this implies that there is an isomorphism

 as claimed. \end{proof}

 \begin{proposition} Let $d\geq 2$.
 The stabilization map

 is an isomorphism for $g> 2p + 2q + 4$ and a surjection for $g= 2p +2q +4$. \end{proposition}